Clopidogrel may be used to:

-Take this medicine with food and plenty of water to lower side effects.
+Take this medicine with food and plenty of water to reduce side effects.
 You may need to stop taking clopidogrel before you have surgery or dental work.
-Do NOT just stop taking your medicine without talking with your doctor or nurse first.
+Do NOT just stop taking your medicine without first talking with your health care provider.

-Talk with your doctor before taking any of these drugs:
+Talk with your provider before taking any of these drugs:

-Tell your doctor if you are pregnant or planning to become pregnant, or breastfeeding or planning to breastfeed.
+Tell your provider if you are pregnant or planning to become pregnant, or breastfeeding or planning to breastfeed.
 Women in the later stages of pregnancy should not take clopidogrel.
-Clopidogrel can also be passed to infants through breast milk.
+Clopidogrel can be passed to infants through breast milk.

 If you miss a dose: